Shuttle–Mir program: Finances

 Since the breakup of the Soviet Union a few years earlier, the Russian economy had been slowly collapsing and the budget for space exploration was reduced by around 80%.
 Before and after Phase One, a great deal of Russia's space finances came from flights of astronauts from Europe and other countries, with one Japanese TV station paying $9.5 million to have one of their reporters, Toyohiro Akiyama, flown aboard Mir.
 By the start of Phase One, cosmonauts regularly found their missions extended to save money on launchers, the six-yearly flights of the Progress had been reduced to three, and there was a distinct possibility of Mir being sold for around $500 million.

 Critics argued that the $325 million contract NASA had with Russia was the only thing keeping the Russian space program alive, and only the Space Shuttle was keeping Mir aloft.
 NASA also had to pay hefty fees for training manuals and equipment used by astronauts training at Star City.
 Problems came to a head when ABC's Nightline revealed that there was a distinct possibility of embezzlement of American finances by the Russian authorities in order to build a suite of new cosmonaut houses in Moscow, or else that the building projects were being funded by the Russian Mafia.
 NASA administrator Goldin was invited onto Nightline to defend the homes but he refused to comment.
-NASA's office for external affairs was quoted as saying that "What Russia does with its own money is their business."
+NASA's office for external affairs was quoted as saying, "What Russia does with its own money is their business."